-As well as: dress styles of men and women, artistic development, marriage rites and practices, politics and spirituality.
-Even something as simple as ‘the bean pie’ is distinct and unique to the African American Muslim.
+As well as: dress styles of men and women, artistic development, marriage rites and practices, politics, and spirituality.
+Even something as simple as “the bean pie” is distinct and unique to the African American Muslim.

-It is seen in attempts at Islamic names in the Black community, music and spoken word with political and uplifting messages, Afro-centric clothing like kufi caps or turbans and even slang as inner city youths refer to their friends as their ‘sahaab’.
+It is seen in attempts at Islamic names in the Black community, music and spoken word with political and uplifting messages, Afro-centric clothing like kufi caps or turbans, and even slang as inner city youths refer to their friends as their “sahaab.”

 Not An Easy Task

 But this was no easy task.
-The assault on the development of American Muslims from within the American society has been a steady stream of challenges.
+The assault on the development of American Muslims from within American society has been a steady stream of challenges.

-Over a 600 year period, three strategic events have produced the most severe and lasting challenges to maintaining and defining the African American Muslim identity:
+Over a 600-year period, three strategic events have produced the most severe and lasting challenges to maintaining and defining the African American Muslim identity:

-- The transatlantic slave trade
+- The transatlantic slave trade.

-- The early nationalist Islamic movements
+- The early nationalist Islamic movements.

 The Birth of Systemic Racism

 This forced displacement through the slave trade resulted in a systematic and conscious attempt to remove any remnants that would make these forced migrants less human and worthy of dignity and respect than the human traffickers and their accomplices.

 Still, these suppressed Muslims left little bread crumbs or pebbles of Islam for future generations.
 This included:

-- Tomb stones with the forefinger raised to symbolize the Oneness of Allah
+- Tomb stones with the forefinger raised to symbolize the Oneness of Allah.

-- Writings in Arabic that were thought to be Biblical verses, but were in fact Quranic quotes and verses
+- Writings in Arabic that were thought to be Biblical verses, but were in fact Quranic quotes and verses.

-- Folk tale stories passed down to children
+- Folktale stories passed down to children.

-- Architectural design that reflected Islamic geometrical patterns
+- Architectural design that reflected Islamic geometrical patterns.

-- And even names like Bailey for Bilal or Salem for Saleem
+- And even names like Bailey for Bilal or Salem for Saleem.

 But the greatest maintenance of Muslim identity from these Africans was the constant influx of new Muslims from Africa.
 African Muslims could tell those in bondage or astray information about their true self.

-With the abolition of slavery in the late 1800’s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain.
+With the abolition of slavery in the late 1800s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain.

 A Nation Within a Nation

 The wholesale lynching and murder of African American people was the norm.
 Even today, many older African Americans can relate a story of the horrible death of a distant family member.

-They banded together without government assistance and bought lands, started ‘freedom’ schools to teach their own young, opened what is today known as ‘historically black colleges’ and formed their own banks, businesses, beauty products and all black towns.
+They banded together without government assistance and bought land, started “freedom” schools to teach their own young, opened what is today known as “historically black colleges,” and formed their own banks, businesses, beauty products, and all black towns.

 Finding the Fitrah

-Many of the early Islamic movements in the U.S. have been characterized as pseudo-Islamic because of their blatant nationalistic overtones.
+Many of the early Islamic movements in the U.S. have been characterized as pseudo-Islamic because of their blatantly nationalistic overtones.

 The people embracing Islam were categorically rejecting America, its racist institutions, culture, and politics.
-Even Christianity was rejected, seen as the catalyst for institutionalized slavery.
+Even Christianity was rejected and seen as the catalyst for institutionalized slavery.

 The rejection of all anti-Black norms drove African Americans to embrace or examine other religions after generations of Christian indoctrination.

-These Muslims made no attempt to introduce Islam to African Americans even though they might have had businesses in the Black community.
+These Muslims made no attempt to introduce Islam to African Americans, even though they might have had businesses in the Black community.